 Project Jem's first single is an instrumental named Rocco's Groove Thang.
 Hard hitting riffs with a bluesy groove.
 The tune features Billy Sheehan on Bass, Rod Morgenstein on Drums, Eric Levy ( Night Ranger) on Keys & Joey Jem on Guitar.

 Joey Jem is an established song writer, producer, live performer & studio musician.
 He has written full albums & worked as musfor Road Crew & various 26 records / Sony Music Recording Artists.
 He is currently recording & producing new music with iconic musicians Billy Sheehan, Rod Morgenstein, Eric Levy & Mark Wood.

 The Great Joe Despagni developer of the Original Steve Vai JEM guitars named me Joey Jem in 1991 when he was building my signature " Jemster" Guitars.
 Here I am so many years later proudly known as

 Joey's Top 10 List

-Eddie Van Halen, JImmy Page, Randy Rhodes, Al Dimeola, SRV, Eric Clapton, Jeff Beck, Gary Moore , BB King & just started appreciating Keith Richards & NIle Rodgers.
+Eddie Van Halen, JImmy Page, Randy Rhodes, Al Dimeola, SRV, Eric Clapton, Jeff Beck, Gary Moore , BB King, Keith Richards & NIle Rodgers to name a few.

 Ever since my son died I dream music.
 I wake up around 5 30 am with a tune in my head.
 Go to my music room, pick up my guitar & record it on my i phone and send it to Don Chaffin.
 He brilliantly puts it all together lyrically & vocally.
 We have enough material for the next 3 albums.